 - Have a cumulative Grade Point Average of 2.75 or better;

-- Demonstrate that three of the 11 environmental law course credits are received from a course offered in a department, college or school other than the College of Law (though the course may be cross-listed as a Law College course);
+- (Suspended for 2022 graduating students): Demonstrate that three of the 11 environmental law course credits are received from a course offered in a department, college or school other than the College of Law (though the course may be cross-listed as a Law College course);

 - Complete a research paper on an environmental law topic;